-In personal finance, debt is roughly sorted into two categories: “Good debt” and “bad debt.”
+In personal finance, debt is roughly sorted into two categories: “Good debt” vs “bad debt.”
 The gist of the difference is that taking on good debt is likely to increase your long-term financial health, while bad debt is likely to decrease it.

 For example, a mortgage is generally considered to be good debt, since it allows you to purchase an asset (a house) that can increase in value over time.
 Using credit cards or payday loans to cover day-to-day expenses will create bad debt, since these loans have sky-high interest rates and the items you’re buying don’t have any long-term value.

 The tricky thing is sorting each debt into the proper category isn’t always that easy.
 Getting a mortgage is often a good financial choice, but not always; if the real estate market tanks, or the property isn’t a good value, or you can’t really afford it, or the interest rate and other loan terms are poor, it’s actually bad debt masquerading as good debt.
 Investing in your education can be a good decision, but if you graduate with $60,000 in student loans and your salary is $40,000 a year, you’re going to have a hard time repaying those loans while achieving other financial goals.

 If you’re thinking about getting a business loan, you need to make sure that you’re only taking on good debt.
 The loan should increase the long-term worth and financial health of your business.
 That means all the following things should be true:

 - The capital from the loan must allow you to increase profits.

 - The cost of credit (more on that in a bit) must be less than the increased profits.

 - You’ll be able to repay the loan without jeopardizing future financial goals and opportunities.

 If you can confidently say “yes” to all three of these conditions, you can stop right now and go get that loan.
 If not, keep on reading.